 |Kung po chicken!
 A szechuan style chicken recipe.|

 Sichuan peppercorns are one of the regular spice items appearing in Sichuan cuisine.
-Some of the popular preparations use these peppers are kung pao chicken, wok-fried chicken, mapo doufu, “hot pot” dish, etc.
+Some of the favorite preparations use these peppers are kung pao chicken, wok-fried chicken, mapo doufu, “hot pot” dish, etc.

 The spice also features in traditional Tibetan cuisine to flavor rice-cake dumplings.